-3.6 Sensor Settings
+3.7 Sensor Settings

 Device settings are stored in the sensor memory.
-Only the configuration options that are available for the type of sensor being used will be available in the configuration menus.
+Only the configuration options available for the sensor being used are displayed in the menus.

-To enter the settings menu, right-click on the sensor name, and select Device Settings:
+To enter the settings menu, either right-click on the sensor name highlighted in the main window, and then select Device Settings, or select Settings > Device from the main menu.

 - a.
-Main menu tabs: The main tabs break up the setting into broad functional groups for the types of measurement available.
-For the 3DM-GX5-45 these include - b.
-Message Format (first sub-menu tab): Under each main menu tab there are additional sub-menu tabs, including the Message Format tab.
-The Message Format tab allows the user to select the measurement type to be displayed and recorded (b1) and the data rate (rate at which data is sent to the host computer) in samples/second (b2). - c.
-Measurement parameters (other sub-menu tabs): Available sub-menu tabs besides the Message Format tab depend on the selected main menu tab.
-These tabs include the configurable settings for each measurement.
+Main menu tabs: The main tabs divide the settings into functional groups for the available measurements.
+For the 3DM-CX5-45 these include - b.
+Message Format (first sub-menu tab): Under each main menu tab there are additional submenu tabs, including the Message Format tab, which allows the user to select the measurement type to be displayed and recorded (b1) and the data rate in samples/second(b2). - c.
+Measurement parameters: Available sub-menu tabs depend on the selected main menu tab.
+They include the configurable settings for each measurement.
 GNSS - d.
 Scrolling: used to navigate to additional sub-menus - e.
-Help button: Enable the context-sensitive help menu for explanations of specific settings (see Interactive Help Menu on page 14).
+Help button: Enable the context-sensitive help menu for more information (see Interactive Help Menu on page 15).

-Figure 9 - Device Settings Menu
+Figure 9 -Device Settings Menu

-3.6.1 Saving Configurations
+3.7.1 Saving Configurations

 Sensor settings are saved temporarily by selecting the OK button in the Device Setup window after configuration, but they are lost when the device is powered off.
-To save current settings so they are automatically restored the next time the device is powered on, select Settings > Save Current Settings.
+To save current settings, so they are automatically restored the next time the device is powered on, select Settings > Save Current Settings.

 First adjust the sensor settings to the desired values.
 Next select Settings > Save Current Settings from the main window (Figure 10 - Save Sensor Settings).
-The setting will now remain intact when the sensor is powered off and then on again.
+The settings will now remain intact when the sensor is powered off and then on again.